dghosef/qdbp/README.md

-## The little language that could
+## The Little Language That Could

 qdbp is small.
 Really, really small.
-The language itself has 7 core constructs, along with a little bit of syntax sugar to sweeten the deal.
-In fact, here is a small program, implementing a basic boolean object that demonstrates *every single feature* of the language:
+The language has just 7 core constructs(along with type inference and a little bit of syntax sugar to sweeten the deal).
+In fact here is a small program, implementing a basic boolean object, that demonstrates *every single feature* of the language:
 ```ocaml
 true := {
   BoolVal [#True{}]